omakmoh/omakmoh.github.io/_posts/2021-12-02-binarysearchinsqli.md

 tags: [sqli]
 published: true
 ---
+## Summury

+# Blind Sql injection theoretical
+To exfiltrate data from database using blind SQL injection we need to bruteforce character by character That's requires alot of bruteforce you'll bruteforce {a-z|A-Z|0-9} to exfiltrate one character Now We reduced the requests to 4~7 request per character We'll insert the alphabet in array as ASCII numbers then Divide by 2 until you get the correct character

 ## How is the binary search algorithm works?
 Let us assume that we need to search value 91 using binary search.